mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

     "watch:sass": "node-sass -w scss/style.scss css/style.css --output-style compressed"
 }

-Now go to the terminal and type node run watch:sass.
+Now go to the terminal and type: node run watch:sass.

 This will start a watcher script.

 SCSS contains all the features of CSS and contains more features that are not present in CSS which makes it a good choice for developers to use it.
 SCSS is full of advanced features.
 SCSS offers variables, you can shorten your code by using variables.
 It is a great advantage over conventional CSS.